mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

 An `awards` entry must also be published with the relevant information about the award, and references to the Suppliers are made in the `suppliers` array.
-For brevity, this sample shows a single award adding multiple suppliers onto the framework.
-Publishers seeking extra granularity may publish individual awards for each supplier's place on the contract:
+Frameworks list all suppliers on a single award notice, with the `value` representing the total possible value of the framework and covering all suppliers with a place on it.
 > **Award block**
 > The award block is included in the release.
 It includes OrganizationReferences to the suppliers in the `suppliers` array and details of the award.
 ```json